Ian Lavender: After Dad's Army

-After Dad's Army, Lavender returned to the theatre, including a role in a production of Shakespeare's The Merchant of Venice starring Dustin Hoffman.
+After Dad's Army, Lavender returned to the theatre, including a role in a production of Shakespeare's The Merchant of Venice.
 Between 1971 and 1973 Lavender joined Dad's Army colleague Arthur Lowe on the BBC radio comedy Parsley Sidings.
-From 1982 to 1983, he was in the BBC radio comedy series, a spin-off from Dad's Army called It Sticks Out Half a Mile.
-Lavender also appeared in films and television series, one of which (Mr Big, 1977) featured him starring alongside Peter Jones and Prunella Scales.
+He was in a BBC radio comedy series, a spin-off from Dad's Army called It Sticks Out Half a Mile.
+Lavender also appeared in films and television series, one of which (Mr. Big, 1977) featured him starring alongside Peter Jones and Prunella Scales.
 During the 1970s he appeared as a supporting actor in a number of British 'low farce' films, including one Carry On film – Carry On Behind (1975).

-He was reunited with producer David Croft for the television series Come Back Mrs. Noah (1977–78, co-written by Croft with Jeremy Lloyd), though it was unsuccessful.
+Lavender was reunited with producer David Croft for the television series Come Back Mrs. Noah (1977–78, co-written by Croft with Jeremy Lloyd), though it was unsuccessful.
 A revival of The Glums (1978–79), at first as part of a Bruce Forsyth variety series, proved rather more satisfactory, being adapted from scripts for the 1950s radio series Take It From Here that were written by Frank Muir and Denis Norden.

-Lavender then appeared in several other TV comedy shows during the 1980s, including two episodes of Yes Minister, as Richard Cartwright, and a lead role in the short-lived The Hello Goodbye Man (1984), as the inept salesman Denis Ailing.
+Lavender then appeared in several other television comedy shows during the 1980s, including two episodes of Yes Minister, and a lead role in the short-lived The Hello Goodbye Man (1984).
 He also appeared on ITV's television game show Cluedo (1990), based on the board game.
-During the 1990s Lavender continued to appear occasionally in television comedy roles including a bit-part as a burglar alarm salesman in the BBC sitcom Keeping Up Appearances.
+During the 1980s Lavender continued to appear occasionally in television comedy roles including a bit-part as a burglar alarm salesman in the BBC sitcom Keeping Up Appearances.
 He made an appearance in Goodnight Sweetheart as two different parallel universe versions of the time-travelling lead character's son Michael.
 He also provided the lead voice of BBC children's animation PC Pinkerton in 1988.
+In 1998 he appeared as Joe Porter in a production of Hollywood Pinafore at the Barbican Centre in London.

 In 2001 Lavender joined the BBC soap opera EastEnders, playing the role of Derek Harkinson, a gay friend of Pauline Fowler.
 He continued in EastEnders for four years, with storylines mainly involving the Fowler family, before leaving the serial in 2005.
 On 4 November 2016, it was announced that Lavender would make a brief return to the show.